Jordan-Rudolph/Jordan-Rudolph/README.md

 - Led team of 8 programmers and artists through full development cycle
 - Improved average framerate by 15% through performance profiling
 - Established GitHub best practices and Agile/Scrum workflows

+🎛️ Ghidra Reverse Engineering
+Revived abandoned software from 1999 using Ghidra

+- Decompiled assembly code from abandoned audio software binary
+- Wrote Python scripts for hexadecimal parsing
+- Used AI-powered tools to search 25,000 lines of code for parameter checks
+- Built exact reproduction of original processing algorithms, achieving compatibility with modern operating systems

 <!--
 **Jordan-Rudolph/Jordan-Rudolph** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.